Explore subsurface ocean data

 NOAA has estimated that typically, corals do not thrive under a salinity of 32 ppm.
 Low salinity can lead to freshwater bleaching, a phenomenon significantly understudied compared to high-temperature bleaching.

-- In the histogram, drag the slider for Max so that its value is 32.
+- In the histogram, drag the slider (or type the value) for Max so that its value is 32.

 When you set the Max value to 32, the voxel layer reveals areas lower than the salinity threshold.

 Next, you'll view the coral reef areas that overlap with areas where the salinity is optimal for coral bleaching.

 - Turn on the Coral reef areas layer and zoom to the Bay of Bengal area.

 There are a few coral reefs that overlap with areas of low salinity.
 Notably, the coral reefs in the Bay of Bengal and the Andaman sea have the most overlap.

 Now that you have located areas with overlapping corals and salinity threshold of 32 ppm, you'll create isosurfaces to further your analysis.